stolostron/rhacm-docs/console/console.md

   - Networking: View Kubernetes objects for each cluster and any networks between your Kubernetes objects.
 Objects display changes if they were recently started.
 Pods also indicate `pending` and `failed` status.

   - Policies: View the policy, policy placement, and clusters that are being validated.
 Check for violations for the selected policy.

+## Governance and risk
+{: #grc}

+Use the Governance and risk dashboard to create and manage policies and policy controllers.
+For more information, see [Red Hat Advanced Cluster Management for Kubernetes Governance and risk](../compliance/compliance_intro.md).

 ## Search
 {: #search}